 The BIOS Council will acknowledge such donations by including them in the supporters' roll here, unless they request otherwise.
-This roll of supporters recognises those organisations and individuals who have made donations in the year to April 2015 as Patrons, Benefactors, Donors or Friends.
-We are also very grateful to a further 81 people who have given their support.
+This roll of supporters recognises those organisations and individuals who have made donations as Patrons, Benefactors, Donors or Friends.
+We are also very grateful to the many other NPOR users who have given their support.
 We hope that many more will join us – to do so, and for further details, please click here.

 Patrons: Herbert John Norman, John Mander, James Cook, Gary Rant, Harrison & Harrison Organ builders, Geoffrey Donald, David Wells Organ Builders Ltd, Michael Farley Ltd.

 Benefactors: Nicholson & Co, David Force, Peter Bassett, John Kitchen, Mr B R Carlick, Dr Maurice Rigby, Dr David Shuker, Christopher Bell, Browne Organ Builders.